 The main idea of heat pumps is quite simple: they are a source of both heating and cooling for your home.
 During the summer months, your heat pump serves as an air conditioner by taking the warm air from the outside and pumping it as cold air into your home.
 Conversely, your heat pump serves as a heater in the winter months by taking in cold air from outdoors, warming it, and releasing it into your home.
 Simply put, a heat pump always pumps heat and is able to both heat and cool your home in a way that differs from standard heaters and air conditioners.
 Although heat pumps are incredibly common and are seen as a reliable, cost-effective, long-lasting method of keeping your home at a temperature that is comfortable for you, they are still man-made machines.
 This means that regardless of how reliable and long-lasting heat pumps may be, they are likely to run into mechanical issues like all other machines.
-Because of this, the team of experts at D&T Air Conditioning and Heating have put together a small list of the most common issues when it comes to heat pumps and easy fixes to each of them.
+Because of this, the team of experts at Mighty Air Inc. have put together a small list of the most common issues when it comes to heat pumps and easy fixes to each of them.

 Your Heat Pump Is Not Properly Switching Between Heating and Cooling Modes

 If your heat pump is failing to switch between heating and cooling modes, you’re likely incredibly frustrated.
 Afterall, the major convenience of a heat pump is the fact that it is able to provide you with both air conditioning and with heating like it’s meant to do.
 Luckily for you, a malfunctioning heat pump when it comes to switching between heating and cooling modes is an easy fix.
 If your heat pump isn’t properly switching between heating and cooling modes, it’s more than likely due to a malfunctioning thermostat or a malfunctioning reverse valve.